“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already connected.”

 For anyone feeling slightly overwhelmed by this prospect, we’ve pulled together five essential tips to help you improve your publishing efforts success, as well as five things to avoid.

-Tip: Glean insight into what your audience wants by using tools like Answer the Public.
+For example, glean insight into what your audience wants by using tools like Answer the Public.
 Here you’ll find questions on a given topic that have been searched for on Google.

 You need an objective in place for every piece of content to ensure each bit of work serves a clear purpose.
 What are you trying to achieve?
 Start by writing a mission statement.
 The following formula can help: